glass, steel, water, oil, vinyl

 (114 x 30 x 30 cm) x3

-The repetitive 8-minute cycle, which mirrors the time it takes to bleed one horseshoe crab, serves as a reminder of the fragility of this ancient species and the interdependence of all life on Earth.
-The soundscape, which alternates between dripping and gushing liquid, mimics the experience of extraction and highlights the ethical concerns surrounding the use of horseshoe crabs in biomedical research.
+An 8-minute cycle, mirroring the time to bleed one horseshoe crab, underscores their fragility and our interdependence with all life on Earth.
+The soundscape, alternating between dripping and gushing liquid, echoes the extraction process, highlighting ethical concerns.